Female Active-Duty Personnel: Guidance and Plans Needed for Recruitment and Retention Efforts

 DOD concurred with this recommendation.
 In February 2023, the Department of the Navy provided an update that, through a series of initiatives, it has developed an approach to guide and monitor its diversity, equity, inclusion, and accessibility (DEIA) initiatives, including its recruitment and retention efforts for active duty female service members.
 According to that update, the Navy's efforts have been carried out by its Culture of Excellence Governance Board and Diversity, Equity, and Inclusion Council.
 These two groups brief senior Navy leadership quarterly on Culture of Excellence initiatives, which include efforts to increase female accessions and retention, as well as recommendations made in the Task Force One Navy Final Report.
 Task Force One Navy was an effort to analyze and evaluate issues in society and the military, including conducting program reviews and deeps dives on women's policy issues, among other things.
 In its February 2023 update, the Navy highlighted one Task Force One Navy initiative, in particular, as part of its plan to address our recommendation and active-duty female service member recruitment and retention.
 Task Force One Navy called for the designation of a Women's Policy Advisor Position and the Navy has since done so within OPNAV N17, its Navy Culture and Force Resilience Office.
 The Navy has identified female population rates and inclusion scores within the Navy as its performance measures, with the expected outcome, or goal, the Navy intends to achieve is to have the Navy female population mirror or exceed comparable civilian demographics.
 The Navy plans to annually evaluate its progress in closing identified gaps as its intended timeframe for measuring the effectiveness of its efforts.
 As a result of implementing our recommendation, the Department of the Navy has established a plan to guide and monitor its efforts to recruit and retain active-duty female service members and will be better positioned to achieve its goal of maintaining a ready force that includes the best and the brightest and is representative of the population it serves.

 DOD concurred with this recommendation.
-In April 2024, the Department of the Air Force provided a status update on its efforts to address this recommendation which recognized the value of having a master plan to guide and monitor female active-duty service member recruitment and retention and highlighted its efforts to develop a diversity and inclusion strategic plan, among other initiatives, as part of its ongoing efforts to pursue diversity, including women.
+In September 2024, the Department of the Air Force provided a status update on its efforts to address this recommendation which recognized the value of having a master plan to guide and monitor female active-duty service member recruitment and retention and highlighted its efforts to develop a diversity and inclusion strategic plan, among other initiatives, as part of its ongoing efforts to pursue diversity, including women.
 At that time, the Department of the Air Force acknowledged that its Diversity, Equity, Inclusion, and Accessibility (DEIA) Strategy entails a more holistic framework with regard to DEIA endeavors, rather than focusing specifically on females.
-The Department of the Air Force also provided an estimated completion date of September 2024 for its forthcoming 2023-2028 Strategy and its 5-year strategic sub-plan, which would include, among other things, female recruiting and retention goals and objectives.
-Therefore, as of April 2024, the Department of the Air Force has not provided documentation sufficient to close this recommendation as implemented.
+The Department of the Air Force stated that it completed its Department of the Air Force Diversity, Equity, Inclusion, and Accessibility 2023 Strategy in September 2023 and provided an estimated completion date of March 2025 for its forthcoming 5-year strategic sub-plan, which would include, among other things, female recruiting and retention goals and objectives.
+While the efforts the Air Force described suggest promising action, as of September 2024, the Department of the Air Force has not provided documentation sufficient to close this recommendation as implemented.
 In order to fully implement this recommendation, the Department of the Air Force will need to develop a plan with clearly defined goals, performance measures, and timeframes to guide and monitor its efforts to recruit and retain female active-duty service members and provide documentation, such as copies of any issued guidance documents, to support any actions the Air Force identifies as having taken.
 We will continue to monitor the Air Force's efforts to address this recommendation and will update the status as more information, including the forthcoming plan and sub-plan, become available.